The Osmonds: Parents

 Olive Osmond, mother of the Osmond siblings, died on 9 May 2004, at age 79.
 Their father, George Osmond, died on 6 November 2007, at age 90.
-The couple was survived by their nine children and 55 grandchildren as well as a number of great-grandchildren.
+The couple was survived by their nine children and 55 grandchildren, as well as a number of great-grandchildren.
 Before George Osmond's death, plans were being made for him and the 120-plus members of the Osmond family to appear on The Oprah Winfrey Show to celebrate the family's 50th anniversary in show business.
 He died just a few days prior to the taping.
-The family ultimately decided to go on with the show as scheduled, and on 9 November, the entire Osmond family appeared on stage with Oprah Winfrey as a tribute to their father.
+The family ultimately decided to go on with the show as scheduled and, on 9 November, the entire Osmond family appeared on stage with Oprah Winfrey as a tribute to their father.
 The show aired the following day, the same day as George Osmond's funeral.

 Hollywood Walk of Fame

-In 2003, the Osmond Family was honored for their achievements in the entertainment industry with a star on the Hollywood Walk of Fame.
+In 2003, the Osmond Family was honored for their achievements in the entertainment industry with a star on the Hollywood Walk of Fame in Los Angeles, California.

-Band Members
+Band members

 The members of the band transitioned from exclusively vocal performance to playing instruments, all around the time that Crazy Horses was released.